tfsec/tfsec.github.io/_docs/azure/monitor/activity-log-retention-set.md

 ---
+title: azure-monitor-activity-log-retention-set
-title: Ensure the activity retention log is set to at least a year
+description: Ensure the activity retention log is set to at least a year
 shortcode: azure-monitor-activity-log-retention-set
 legacy:
 summary: Ensure the activity retention log is set to at least a year